-WASHINGTON (REUTERS) - US President Donald Trump said on Friday (Feb 22) he was nominating Kelly Craft, currently the US ambassador to Canada, to replace Nikki Haley as his envoy to the United Nations after a four-month search.
+WASHINGTON (REUTERS) - United States President Donald Trump said on Friday (Feb 22) he was nominating Mrs Kelly Craft, the US ambassador to Canada, to replace Mrs Nikki Haley as his envoy to the United Nations after a four-month search.

-Craft will not hold a Cabinet-level position, as Haley did, a senior White House official said, after Trump decided to downgrade the post.
+She will not hold a Cabinet-level position, as Mrs Haley did, a senior White House official said, after Mr Trump decided to downgrade the post.
 Regardless, she will need to be confirmed by the US Senate.

-"Kelly has done an outstanding job representing our Nation and I have no doubt that, under her leadership, our Country will be represented at the highest level," Trump said in a tweet announcing his decision.
+"Kelly has done an outstanding job representing our nation and I have no doubt that under her leadership, our country will be represented at the highest level," Mr Trump said in a tweet announcing his decision.

-Secretary of State Mike Pompeo called Craft "extremely well-qualified" and an "outstanding advocate for America's national security and economic interests in Canada."
+Secretary of State Mike Pompeo called Mrs Craft "extremely well-qualified" and an "outstanding advocate for America's national security and economic interests in Canada".

-Craft met with Trump, Pompeo and national security adviser John Bolton in the Oval Office on Friday, a source familiar with the situation told Reuters.
+Mrs Craft met with Mr Trump, Mr Pompeo and national security adviser John Bolton in the Oval Office on Friday, a source familiar with the situation told Reuters.

-If confirmed, Craft will have the difficult job of defending Trump's "America First" foreign policy and navigating Trump's criticism of the world body while getting global diplomats to back US policies.
+If confirmed, she will have the difficult job of defending Mr Trump's "America First" foreign policy and navigating his criticism of the world body while getting global diplomats to back US policies.

-French UN Ambassador Francois Delattre said he looked forward to working with Craft if she was confirmed by the Senate.
+French UN ambassador Francois Delattre said he looked forward to working with Mrs Craft if she was confirmed by the Senate.

-"I hope that Ms Craft will continue, like Nikki Haley, to be a bridge between Washington, DC and the UN at a time when we more than ever need an America that is engaged with the UN in world affairs and committed to our shared values, beginning with human rights," Delattre said.
+"I hope that Mrs Craft will continue, like Mrs Nikki Haley, to be a bridge between Washington, DC, and the UN at a time when we more than ever need an America that is engaged with the UN in world affairs and committed to our shared values, beginning with human rights," Mr Delattre said.

-Haley, a rising Republican star who resigned in October and left in late 2018, was seen by her counterparts at the United Nations as a voice of clarity in a US administration that often gave off mixed signals on foreign policy, diplomats said.
+Mrs Haley, a rising Republican star who resigned in October and left in late 2018, was seen by her counterparts at the UN as a voice of clarity in a US administration that often gave off mixed signals on foreign policy, diplomats said.

-Craft will face a variety of challenges, including championing US efforts to contain Iran's influence in the Middle East and ensuring the global body maintains tough sanctions on North Korea as Washington tries to negotiate an end to Pyongyang's nuclear and missile programs.
+Mrs Craft will face a variety of challenges, including championing US efforts to contain Iran's influence in the Middle East and ensuring the global body maintains tough sanctions on North Korea as Washington tries to negotiate an end to Pyongyang's nuclear and missile programmes.

-The United States has also gone to the United Nations in recent weeks to seek international recognition of opposition leader Juan Guaido as Venezuela's legitimate president over socialist leader Nicolas Maduro.
+The US has also gone to the UN in recent weeks to seek international recognition of opposition leader Juan Guaido as Venezuela's legitimate president over socialist leader Nicolas Maduro.

-Craft was Trump's second choice for the UN position.
-He had planned to nominate former State Department spokeswoman Heather Nauert, but she withdrew her name from consideration last week for family reasons.
+Mrs Craft was Mr Trump's second choice for the UN position.
+He had planned to nominate former State Department spokesman Heather Nauert, but she withdrew her name from consideration last week for family reasons.

-A person familiar with the matter told Reuters Nauert withdrew from consideration because she had a nanny who was in the United States legally but did not have the proper work visa.
-Nauert did not comment.
+A person familiar with the matter told Reuters that Ms Nauert withdrew from consideration because she had a nanny who was in the United States legally, but did not have the proper work visa.
+Ms Nauert did not comment.

-Trump had also considered other candidates including U.S. Ambassador to Germany Richard Grenell and Republican John James, who lost a bid for a US Senate seat in Michigan last November.
+Mr Trump had also considered other candidates, including US ambassador to Germany Richard Grenell and Republican John James, who lost a bid for a US Senate seat in Michigan last November.